 Are you looking to sell your house in a few months?
 Before you make any moves, there are specific considerations you must first look into.
 These considerations specifically involve home improvement projects that will further increase the resale value of your property.

 The good thing about these projects is that they won't take several months and thousands of dollars to complete.
 You can actually turn them into one of your DIY projects.
-Let's take a look at the top 5 improvements you can make to sell your home for cash:
+Let's take a look at the top 5 improvements you can make to sell your home fast.

 One of the easiest and exciting projects you can start with is repainting your home.
 Interestingly, it is also the lowest home improvement project that yields one of the higher ROIs.
 A study even revealed that 36% of home sellers repaint their houses before placing that "for sale" tag.